 Games of chance: when it is said that an activity is a game, we understand that it is meant to be a game of chance, and this means that a competitive advantage cannot be achieved through knowledge.
 For example, the lottery.

 Skill games: when with knowledge, study and work you can achieve a competitive advantage to achieve professional, business or human relations success.
-For example, carry out professional studies: first you have to invest money and a lot of time, in order to finally be necessary the game of luck to get into the job market, the same there are large companies that play successfully in the market and others in the same market and the same sector they go bankrupt.
+For example: when a young person studies professionally, they first have to invest money and a lot of time, in order to ultimately be necessary the game of luck to get into the job market, the same there are large companies that play successfully in the market and others in the same market and the same sector they go bankrupt.

 As we see in the previous section, Financial Wealth in Europe, the knowledge and work of traders makes the Dutch pension funds the best in the world, and the Dutch workers accumulate more and more wealth.
 To think that the work of Dutch traders is a game of chance, as the poor trend of opinion would have us believe, in dogmatic format, circulating like all dogmas in a medium of collective ignorance, seems a great simplicity.

 Gaining a statistical advantage as a trader in the financial markets is not a game of chance, it is a long and laborious journey of study and work to achieve a competitive advantage, the same as in any other profession.—

 More and more young people are planning with the hope of achieving Financial Independence.

 With pensions down and retirement age increased year by year, the possibility of achieving Financial Independence begins to gain adherents among young people.

 Beyond utopias, the so-called FIRE movement (Financial Independence Retire Early) seeks to establish a strategy to achieve financial independence as soon as possible.
 Although the objective is not simple, there is no guarantee of achieving it and it is achieved based on years of strict saving and on investments, more and more young people are signing up to this philosophy.